choperlizer/Dojima/README.md

  - Requests and responses are not logged graphically which may be confusing, but are printed to Standard Error.
 Run **dojima -v** in a terminal to see them.
- - The depth chart locks the window and is slow to draw because tabulating the orders for the depth chart is currently very inefficient.

 ## Install
 I have not figured out how to get this thing to run from